My Art Works

 Act One: The Beginning of a Story

-My journey in art began almost by accident — at age four, when I stepped in front of a camera for the cinema film Kind Moon (1995).
-I didn't know it then, but that moment shaped everything that came after.
-I grew up surrounded by lights, scripts, and the quiet electricity of creativity.
-Over the years, I performed in four feature films and three television series for cable TBS, each teaching me how emotion moves people — not through words, but through subtle human gestures.
-Those early lessons in storytelling still live in my design work today.
+My art journey began by accident at age four, in front of a camera for Kind Moon (1995).
+Growing up among lights, scripts, and creativity, I learned that emotion moves people not through words, but through subtle gestures.
+Those early lessons in storytelling still shape the way I design today.

 Act Two: From Stage to Space

-Later, I found myself behind the scenes — designing the worlds where stories come alive.
-With my team, I created theatre stages for three major productions, exploring how space, light, and rhythm can speak louder than dialogue.
-Theatre taught me what every UX designer eventually learns: that experience is not built by objects, but by moments that breathe together.
+Later, I moved behind the scenes, designing the worlds where stories come alive.
+With my team, I crafted theatre stages that let space, light, and rhythm speak louder than words.
+Theatre taught me what every UX designer eventually learns: experiences are shaped by moments, not objects.

 Act Three: Designing for Impact

-My canvas expanded.
-I began designing logos, posters, and campaigns for UNICEF, as well as for films, theatres, and cultural organizations.
-Every project became a visual narrative — a way to translate emotion into line, color, and form.
-I learned that good graphic design doesn't just look beautiful; it feels meaningful.
-It tells a story even before words begin.
+My canvas kept expanding.
+I designed logos, posters, and campaigns for UNICEF, films, theatres, and cultural organizations—turning emotion into line, color, and form.
+I learned that good design doesn’t just look beautiful; it tells a story before words begin.

 Act Four: The Shape of Ideas